oakeley/zeppos_watchface_porter/README.md

 bash fixwatchface.sh gtr-3-pro

-If you have a different watch that runs Zepp OS then contact me on Discord- My fee is that you send a photo of how it look on a real watch so that I know it works (because the emulator is meh)
+If you have a different watch that runs Zepp OS then contact me on Discord- My fee is that you send a photo of how it look on a real watch so that I know it works (because the emulator is meh).
+Alternatively look at how I did it for the others (you basically just need the screen size and a background png)